Team-Resourceful/ResourcefulBeesDocs/docs/extra_stuff/custom_biome_dictionary.md

 ### **Custom Biome Dictionary Basics**

 To use the custom biome dictionary system, set `useForgeBiomeDictionaries` to `false`.
-This will enable the base implementation which can then be modified by adding, removing, or editing the jsons in the biome_dictionary directory.
+This will enable the base implementation which can then be modified by adding, removing, or editing the jsons in the `biome_dictionary` folder found in the config directory.

+The custom dictionary system does not auto-discover modded biomes and as such requires you to manually

 ## **Default Configuration**
 ***
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxMzU1OTgwMl19
+eyJoaXN0b3J5IjpbMTk4NjQyMjUwM119
 -->